Skip to content

 By default, each regex rule is applied to a single line at a time, in which case ^ matches the start of a line and $ matches the end.
 When maxLines is more than 1 (the default), however, each regex searches over the given number lines.
 Since the m flag is used, ^ matches the start of each line and $ matches the end of each line.

-Group Replacements in Fixes and Messages
+Group Replacements in "fix" and "message" Properties

 In each rule definition, the "fix" and "message" fields can use replacements from the matched Regex groups.
 The string $0 is replaced by the entire match, $1 is replaced with the contents of the first group capture, and "$2" is replaced with the second, and so on.
 The following is an example of a rule for LaTeX, where the first group (cref|eqref|ref|cite) is substituted into the error message.